kirillprogs/AlgorithmsKMA/README.txt

-	This is a repository where I put labs developed during the course on algorithms in NaUKMA (autumn 2022)
+	This is a repository where I put labs developed during the course in algorithms in NaUKMA (autumn 2022)